 La Trobe Street

 To enable the construction of the new underground station State Library Station, the La Trobe Street eastbound cycle lane between Elizabeth and Swanston Streets is closed.
-The cycle lane is expected to reopen mid-2020.
 See the below map for a suggested detour route during this time.

 To enable the construction of the new underground Parkville Station, Grattan Street (between Royal Parade and Leicester Street) closed to traffic in February 2018 for up to five years.
 There is no on-road bicycle access.
 Pedestrian access has been maintained along Grattan Street with some diversions in place for cyclists.